EllAchE/EllAchE.github.io/index.md

 [cbp_listing_order](https://github.com/EllAchE/cbp_listing_order) - Listener on Coinbase Blog RSS feed that automatically executes trades via the Coinbase API based on regular expression parsing of new articles.
-Redacted version of a private repo.
+Redacted version of a private repo, so some features are absent.
 Node/Typescript/coinbasepro-node

 [kalshi_cli](https://github.com/EllAchE/kalshi_cli) - Python scripts for interacting with Kalshi API, executable via CLI.
 Python (In progress)